ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 If this is an upgraded system that contained license Keys before, allow a weekend (Saturday-Sunday) to process the updated keys before collecting the [PowerVS license key issues](https://www.ibm.com/support/pages/mustgather-powervs-license-key-issues){: external} information.

-The IBM i virtual machine might result in a timeout error, if you update the IBM i virtual machine license and memory together.
+The IBM i VSI might result in a timeout error, if you update the IBM i VSI license and memory together.
 {: note}